eltonJosehp/Design-a-sequential-and-parallel-program-/README.md

 # Display the first 10 sorted cards
 print(cartas_ordenadas[:10])
+# Conclusion
 The execution time of this parallel program is 31 seconds compared to the sequential program which was 15 seconds.
+Although parallel programs can offer significant performance improvements, the overhead associated with creating and managing processes, splitting data, and performing multiple sorts can make parallelization slower than the sequential solution.
+In this case, the overhead of parallelization, inefficient workload distribution, and the final sort operation after parallelization could explain why the parallel program takes longer than the sequential one.